kyegomez/zeta/docs/applications/customer_support.md

 1. **24/7 Availability**: Zeta never sleep.
 Customers receive instantaneous support at any hour, ensuring constant satisfaction and loyalty.

-2. **Infinite Scalability**: Whether it's ten inquiries or ten thousand, swarms can handle fluctuating volumes with ease, eliminating the need for vast human teams and minimizing response times.
+2. **Infinite Scalability**: Whether it's ten inquiries or ten thousand, zeta can handle fluctuating volumes with ease, eliminating the need for vast human teams and minimizing response times.

 3. **Adaptive Intelligence**: Zeta learn collectively, meaning that a solution found for one customer can be instantly applied to benefit all.
 This leads to constantly improving support experiences, evolving with every interaction.